B-stage: Kiss

-Hard rock band Kiss is using a B-stage when they perform songs like "I Was Made for Lovin' You" or "Love Gun", songs which lead vocals are done by Paul Stanley.
-Stanley is "flying" to a B-stage located in the middle of the crowd.
+Hard rock band Kiss used a B-stage when they performed songs like "I Was Made for Lovin' You" or "Love Gun", both songs with lead vocals from Paul Stanley.
+Stanley would “fly” to a B-stage located in the middle of the crowd.

-After having performed his "blood spitting" show, Gene Simmons flies to another B-stage located above the stage before performing one of his "theme songs" like "God of Thunder", "Unholy" “War Machine” or "I Love It Loud".
+After having performed his "blood spitting" routine during their concerts, Gene Simmons would “fly” to another B-stage located above the stage before performing one of his "theme songs" like "God of Thunder", "Unholy" “War Machine”, or "I Love It Loud".

 Examples of this can be seen on the Rock the Nation DVD.

 Taylor Swift

-Taylor Swift has used B-stage on every tour since her debut Fearless Tour, where it was positioned on the far end of the arena; this configuration was also used for her subsequent Speak Now World Tour and The Red Tour.
+Taylor Swift had used B-stage on every tour since her debut Fearless Tour, where it was positioned on the far end of the arena; this configuration was also used for her subsequent Speak Now World Tour and The Red Tour.
 For The 1989 World Tour, the B-stage was connected to the main stage through a large catwalk, which would run through the entire floor (for the arena shows) or until the middle of the floor (for the stadium shows).
-On her Reputation Stadium Tour, two B-stages were positioned at the left and right far end of the stadiums, and she would use a flying basket to get to one of the B-stages, running through the crowd to go the another one.
-She uses B-stages to perform stripped-down versions of her songs, as well as covers and surprise songs.
+On her Reputation Stadium Tour, two B-stages were positioned at the left and right far end of the stadiums, and she would use a flying basket to get to one of the B-stages, running through the crowd to go the other one.
+She used B-stages to perform stripped-down versions of her songs, as well as covers and surprise songs.
+For her most recent concert tour, The Eras Tour, she decided not to use a B-stage, and instead would perform the entire show, including surprise songs, on the main stage.